Most dangerous cities in South America for visitors

 Most dangerous cities in South America

-Whether you are just curious to know about some dangerous places in South America, or you are traveling to the continent and want to know where to avoid, this guide should give you clarity.
+Whether you are just curious to know about some dangerous places in South America, or you are travelling to the continent and want to know where to avoid, this guide should give you clarity.